sebschlicht/xpower/README.md

 # XPower - Brightness Power Management

-`xpower` is a collection of scripts and rules to toggle the laptop screen brightness when the AC is (un-)plugged.
+`xpower` is a collection of scripts and rules to toggle the laptop display brightness when the AC is (un-)plugged.

-Adjusting the screen brightness at this point is a part of the power management.
+Adjusting the display brightness at this point is a part of the power management.
 The README shows hows to [install](#installation) and [configure](#configuration) `xpower`.
 Read [the wiki](https://github.com/sebschlicht/xpower/wiki) for background information on `xpower` and power management.